-- the timing and cost of, and level of investment in, research and development activities relating to our programs, which will change from time to time: - our ability to enroll patients in clinical trials and the timing of enrollment; - the cost of manufacturing our current therapeutic candidates and any future therapeutic candidates, which may vary depending on FDA, EMA or other comparable foreign regulatory authority guidelines and requirements, the quantity of production and the terms of our agreements with manufacturers; - expenditures that we will or may incur to acquire or develop additional therapeutic candidates and technologies or other assets; - the timing and outcomes of preclinical studies and clinical trials for ENTR-601-44, ENTR-601-45, ENTR-701 and any therapeutic candidates from our discovery programs, or competing therapeutic candidates; - the need to conduct unanticipated clinical trials or trials that are larger or more complex than anticipated; - competition from existing and potential future products that compete with ENTR-601-44, ENTR-601-45, ENTR-701 or any of our discovery programs, and changes in the competitive landscape of our industry, including consolidation among our competitors or partners; - any delays in regulatory review or approval of ENTR-601-44, ENTR-601-45, ENTR-701 or therapeutic candidates from any of our discovery programs; - the level of demand for any of our therapeutic candidates, if approved, which may fluctuate significantly and be difficult to predict; - the risk/benefit profile, cost and reimbursement policies with respect to our therapeutic candidates, if approved, and existing and potential future products that compete with ENTR-601-44, ENTR-601-45, ENTR-701 or any of our discovery programs; - our or our partners' ability to commercialize ENTR-601-44, ENTR-601-45, ENTR-701 or therapeutic candidates from any of our discovery programs, if approved, inside and outside of the U.S., either independently or working with third parties; - our ability to establish and maintain collaborations, licensing or other arrangements; - · our ability to adequately support future growth; - potential unforeseen business disruptions that increase our costs or expenses; - future accounting pronouncements or changes in our accounting policies; and - · the changing and volatile U.S. and global economic and political environment.
+- the timing and cost of, and level of investment in, research and development activities relating to our programs, which will change from time to time: - our ability to enroll patients in clinical trials and the timing of enrollment; - the cost of manufacturing our current therapeutic candidates and any future therapeutic candidates, which may vary depending on the U.S. Food and Drug Administration (FDA), the European Medicines Agency (EMA) or other comparable foreign regulatory authority guidelines and requirements, the quantity of production and the terms of our agreements with manufacturers; - expenditures that we will or may incur to acquire or develop additional therapeutic candidates and technologies or other assets; - the timing and outcomes of preclinical studies and clinical trials for ENTR-601-44, ENTR-601-45, our partnered candidate ENTR-701 and any therapeutic candidates from our discovery programs, or competing therapeutic candidates; - the need to conduct unanticipated clinical trials or trials that are larger or more complex than anticipated; - competition from existing and potential future products that compete with ENTR-601-44, ENTR-601-45, our partnered candidate ENTR-701 or any of our discovery programs, and changes in the competitive landscape of our industry, including consolidation among our competitors or partners; - any delays in regulatory review or approval of ENTR-601-44, ENTR-601-45, our partnered candidate ENTR-701 or therapeutic candidates from any of our discovery programs; - the level of demand for any of our therapeutic candidates, if approved, which may fluctuate significantly and be difficult to predict; - the risk/benefit profile, cost and reimbursement policies with respect to our therapeutic candidates, if approved, and existing and potential future products that compete with ENTR-601-44, ENTR-601-45, our partnered candidate ENTR-701 or any of our discovery programs; - our or our partners' ability to commercialize ENTR-601-44, ENTR-601-45, our partnered candidate ENTR-701 or therapeutic candidates from any of our discovery programs, if approved, inside and outside of the U.S., either independently or working with third parties; - our ability to establish and maintain collaborations, licensing or other arrangements; - our ability to adequately support future growth; - potential unforeseen business disruptions that increase our costs or expenses; - future accounting pronouncements or changes in our accounting policies; and - the changing and volatile United States and global economic and political environment.